Bailei/Sharks-and-Fish/README.md

 There are two kinds of entities in this ocean:  sharks and fish.
 The sharks and fish breed, eat, and die in the ocean.
 Each cell of the grid can be occupied by a single shark or fish, or it can be empty.

 Part I:  Simulating Sharks and Fish
 ===================================
-This part is worth 40% of your total score.
-(8 points out of 20).

 An ocean is described by its size and the initial placement of sharks and fish in the ocean.
 It is also described by a parameter called the "starveTime" for